Roger Peyrefitte: Life and work

-Born in Castres, Tarn, to a middle-class bourgeois family, Peyrefitte went to Jesuit and Lazarist boarding schools and then studied language and literature in the University of Toulouse.
-After graduating first of his year from Institut d'Études Politiques de Paris in 1930, he worked as an embassy secretary in Athens between 1933 and 1938.
+Born in Castres, Tarn, to a bourgeois family, Peyrefitte went to Jesuit and Lazarist boarding schools and then studied language and literature at the University of Toulouse.
+After graduating first in his year from Institut d'Études Politiques de Paris in 1930, he worked as an embassy secretary in Athens between 1933 and 1938.
 Back in Paris, he had to resign in 1940 for personal reasons before being reintegrated in 1943 and finally ending his diplomatic career in 1945.
-In his novels, he often treated controversial themes and his work put him at odds with the Roman Catholic church.
+In his novels, he often treated controversial themes and his work put him at odds with the Catholic Church.

 He wrote openly about his homoerotic experiences in boarding school in his 1943 first novel Les amitiés particulières which won the coveted prix Renaudot in 1944.
 The book was made into a film of the same name which was released in 1964.
 On the set, Peyrefitte met the 12-year-old Alain-Philippe Malagnac d'Argens de Villèle; Peyrefitte tells the story of their relationship in Notre amour ("Our Love" – 1967) and L'Enfant de cœur ("Child of the Heart" – 1978).
 Malagnac later married performer Amanda Lear.

 A cultivator of scandal, Peyrefitte attacked the Vatican and Pope Pius XII in his book Les Clés de saint Pierre (1953), which earned him the nickname of "Pope of the Homosexuals".
 The publication of the book started a bitter quarrel with François Mauriac.
 Mauriac threatened to resign from the paper he was working with at the time, L'Express, if it did not stop carrying advertisements for the book.
 The quarrel was exacerbated by Mauriac's articles attacking the memory of Jean Cocteau because of his homosexuality and the release of the film adaptation of Les amitiés particulières.
 This culminated in a virulent open letter by Peyrefitte in which he accused Mauriac of being a hypocrite, a fake heterosexual who maligned his own children and a closeted homosexual with a past.

 In Les Ambassades (1951), he revealed the ins and outs of diplomacy.
 Peyrefitte also wrote a book full of gossip about Baron Jacques d'Adelswärd-Fersen's exile in Capri (L'Exilé de Capri, 1959) and translated Greek gay love poetry (La Muse garçonnière (The Boyish Muse), Flammarion, 1973).

 In his memoirs, Propos Secrets, he wrote extensively about his youth, his sex life (pederastic mainly and a few affairs with women), his years as a diplomat, and his travels to Greece and Italy.

 Roger Peyrefitte wrote popular historical biographies about Alexander the Great and Voltaire.
 In Voltaire et Frédéric II he claimed that Voltaire had been the passive lover of Frederick the Great.

 In spite of his libertarian views on sexuality, politically Peyrefitte was a conservative bourgeois and in his later years he supported the far-right politician Jean-Marie Le Pen.

 He died of Parkinson's disease at age 93.